wizofe/cs145-2017/jupyter_install.md

 ```

 ### Running stuff
-In the directory where the relevant course materials are (if you followed the above step, this will be in the `cs145-2017` directory), run:
+In the directory where the relevant course materials are (if you followed the above step, this would be in the `cs145-2017` directory), run:

 ```
 jupyter notebook